Recovering unitary calculus from calculus with reality: The calculi

 \section{The calculi}

 In this section we give an overview of the theory of orthogonal calculus, unitary calculus and calculus with reality.
 Let $\F$ denote either $\R$, $\C$ or $\C \otimes \R$ and let $G(n)$ denote either $\O(n)$, $\U(n)$ or the semi--direct product $C_2 \ltimes \U(n)$, respectively, where $C_2$ acts on $\U(n)$ by term--wise complex conjugation.
 The use of $\C \otimes \R$ is to suggest a ``with reality'' approach to the calculi.
-For full details of the theories, see \cite{We95, BO13, Ta19, Ta20b}.
+For full details of the theories, see work of Weiss, Barnes-Oman and the author \cite{We95, BO13, Ta19, Ta20b}.
 We will use bold face letters to distinguish between the calculi, $\mathbf{O}$ for orthogonal calculus, $\mathbf{U}$ for unitary calculus, $\mathbf{R}$ for calculus with reality, and $\mathbf{F}$ for the general case.